Ninja-69/Ninja-bruh69/README.md

 - 👋 Hi, I’m @Ninja.60
-- 📫 How to reach me My Discord Is Ninj.69#0000
+- 📫 How to reach me My Discord Is Ninja.69#0000
+- 🔥 I need topics dm in discord!

 <!---